-(noun) A bird's talon is the sharp, hooked claw at the end of the toe.
-Birds have one talon on every toe.
-Talons differ in shape and size depending on how the bird will use its talons and how worn individual talons may be.
+A bird's talons are the sharp, hooked claws at the end of the toes.
+Birds have one talon on every toe, and they may differ in overall shape, curvature, and thickness depending on how the bird will use its talons and how worn individual talons may be.

 About Bird Talons

-On raptors, talons are often long and sharp, and proportionally thicker than on other birds for greater strength to pierce prey's hide or skin and cut into the victim sufficiently for a mortal wound.
-A raptor's talons must be strong enough to hold struggling prey until it dies or the bird can further injure its meal with its bill.
+Talons are largest and most prominent on carnivorous birds, such as hawks, eagles, and owls, that need to catch and dismember prey.
+On raptors, talons are often long and sharp and proportionally thicker than on other birds for greater strength to pierce prey's hide or skin and cut into the victim sufficiently for a mortal wound.
+A raptor's talons must be strong enough to hold struggling prey until it dies or the bird can further injure its meal with its sharp and powerful bill.